 - Unused TFSA contribution room can be carried forward to the following year.
 There is no limit to how much contribution room can be carried forward.

-- Funds in a TFSA plan can be withdrawn at any time for any reason without being taxed.
+- You can withdraw funds in a TFSA plan at any time for any reason without being taxed.

 - If you take money out of your TFSA, you get the contribution room back the following year.

 - There is no maximum age limit to open or hold a TFSA.